The Crawling Hand: Plot

 An astronaut, coming in for a crash landing, makes odd statements over the radio, including "my hand... makes me do things.... kill.... kill!"
 Strangely, by then, ground control was under the belief that he was already out of oxygen.

-Later, a naive young med student, Paul, discovers a disembodied hand near the crash site and takes it home as a grisly souvenir.
+Later, Paul Lawrence, a naive medical student, discovers a disembodied hand near the crash site and takes it home as a grisly souvenir.
 He is not aware that the hand is possessed by a strange, murderous alien.

-First, the hand murders Paul's landlady.
-The police, led by a sheriff played by Alan Hale, begin to suspect Paul, especially as he begins to act more and more strangely as the hand begins to have more and more influence over him.
+The hand murders Paul's landlady.
+The sheriff suspects Paul, who begins to act more and more strangely as the hand begins to have more and more influence over him.
 The fictional federal agency responsible for space flight is called to the small town because fingerprints found at the first crime scene match the missing, dead astronaut.

-Paul, now under control of the arm, attacks other people around the town, including his own beloved girlfriend.
-Horrified at what he's been doing, Paul attempts to take the arm to the beach to destroy it, but he's confronted by the authorities.
-The arm, now wounded, is held down by some cats who try to eat it.
-Authorities collect the arm, and Paul, recovering in the hospital, appears to be forgiven.
-The orderlies charged with transporting the captured arm to the airport for transport to the federal agency open the box containing the arm, and the film ends with a quick zoom to the inside of the box and the sound of a scream as the words "the end" appear on black.
+Paul, now under control of the Crawling Hand, attacks other people around the town, including his own beloved girlfriend Marta.
+Horrified at what he's been doing, Paul attempts to take the hand to the beach to destroy it, where he's confronted by federal authorities.
+The hand, now wounded, is held down by cats who try to eat it.
+Authorities capture the hand.

+Paul, recovering in the hospital, appears to be forgiven.

+Meanwhile the federales charged with transporting the offended appendage open the box used to confine the apprehended hand.
+The film ends with a quick zoom to the inside of an empty box as the words "the end" appear on black.